matzxcss/python-logic-challenges-basics/README.md

 <div align="center">

-# 🐍 Python Challenges & Algorithms
+# 🐍 Python Logic Challenges: The Road to Cork 🇮🇪
 ### "The only thing all humans are equal in is death." - Johan Liebert

 ![Python](https://img.shields.io/badge/Python-3.12+-3776AB?style=for-the-badge&logo=python&logoColor=white)